Cracko298/Sharkbite-2-Farmer/README.md

 # Why?
-- Because Why Not?
-- Made to farm teeth because I'm too lazy!
+- Was Made to farm teeth because I'm too lazy!
 - And because the Developer added an AFK Detection Algorithm.

 # Features:
-- Spins the player around when they're a survivor.
-And stops the game from detecting you as being AFK.
-- Turning Doesn't count as driving, so the shark can't see you as easily.
-(The game counts it as being active).
-- If you're chosen as the shark, the script will attempt to use the "Speed" special, and move around.
-- Submarine Update: Press's 'Q' & 'E' when it detects a submarine is being used instead of a boat.

 # Notice:
 - This is ***NOT*** a hack-script.
 It does ***NOT*** modify the game in any capacity.
-- Thanks to [@TheIncredibleToaster](https://github.com/TheIncredibleToaster) for helping patch the Script.
-And adding new features.
+- Thanks to [@TheIncredibleToaster](https://github.com/TheIncredibleToaster) for help patching the ***V2-Script.
+And adding new features in V2***

 # Download:
 - [Revision v1.2](https://github.com/Cracko298/Sharkbite-2-Farmer/blob/main/Farm-Tool%20(v1.2).zip?raw=true)